embed-dsp/ed_octave/README.md

 # Compile and Install of the Octave Tool

 This repository contains a **make** file for easy compile and install of [Octave](https://octave.org).
+Octave is a high-level language, primarily intended for numerical computations.
+It provides a convenient command line interface for solving linear and nonlinear problems numerically, and for performing other numerical experiments using a language that is mostly compatible with Matlab.

 # Get Source Code